greatxue/coding_language/cpp_tut/5_cpp_container.md

   foreach (string key in map) {}
   ```

 For the iterator order, you could kindly refer to the documentation.
-In Stanford C++ Library,
+In Stanford C++ Library, iterators work as follows:

 - Iterators for the `Vector` class operate in index order.
 - Iterators for the `Grid` class operate in *row-major order*, which means that the iterator runs through every element in row 0, then every element in row 1, and so on.